 Could we change the world by offering hospitality?
 Not the kind where we have our closest friends over for dinner, as lovely as that might be.
 Could we change the world by offering risky and generous hospitality?

-I once spent some time in a little village in Honduras.
-A village that had no running water.
-A village where you knew who was “rich” because they had glass in their windows.
+I once spent some time in Honduras in a little village that had no running water.
+You knew who was “rich” because they had glass windows.
 These families didn’t have much—hardly anything, really.
 But rather than holding tightly to what they had, they offered it to us, welcoming us with the gift of hospitality.

 And yet, here I sit, in one of the richest countries in the world.
 A place where some of us have so much extra stuff that we have to rent storage units to keep it all.
 Yet we think we have nothing to spare.
 We think we have no room for anyone else.
 Hospitality means we make room for others.